meltano/handbook/src/_company/kpis.md

 The goal of APP is to help us validate our vision and our progress towards product-market fit for Meltano as a DataOps OS.

+APP is a lagging indicator that should be interpreted in context of other KPIs and health metrics.
+Short-term fluctuations are expected and our goal is improvement of the KPI over the long term.

 APP is calculated using CLI invocations for elt, run, test, and invoke and by categorizing each plugin into its appropriate type (i.e. Singer, dbt, Airflow, etc.).